 8. West End

 I don’t know what show I’ll see, but I know I’ll see a show.
-I have a few that I want to see, but I’ll probably only see one or two.
+I have a few that I want to see, but I’ll only see one or two.
 I want to see Les Miserables, Spamalot, Book of Mormon and Wicked.
 I’ll probably have to narrow down my list though.

 I’ve already seen Wicked, but it’s one I won’t tire of, so I’d go see it again.
 I’ll likely never get another opportunity to see Book of Mormon, so I hope I’ll get to see that one there.